SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

 #### Configure the .NET Framework default proxy configuration

 The first step is to first define the default proxy configuration for .NET Framework.
-These changes will allow Fiddler to intercept the traffic coming from both SharePoint Server 2013 and the Workflow Manager.
+These changes will allow Fiddler to intercept the traffic coming from both SharePoint and the Workflow Manager.
 Open the **machine.config** file in both of the following locations: